PerlFFI/FFI-Platypus-Legacy-Raw/README.md

 This module also assumes that `char` is signed.
 Although this is commonly true on many platforms it is not guaranteed by the standard.
 On Windows, for example the `char` type is unsigned.
-[FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) by contrast adhers to the standard where `char` uses the native behavior, and if you want an signed character type you can use `sint8` instead.
+[FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) by contrast follows to the standard where `char` uses the native behavior, and if you want an signed character type you can use `sint8` instead.